NewPhysicsLive/DarkMatterLive/README.md

 # Dark-Matter-Live

-Dark-Matter-Live is a collaborative framework for building and providing interactive visualisations of published experimental and observational constraints on dark-matter models, enabling side-by-side comparison across experiments.
+Dark-Matter-Live is a collaborative framework for building and providing interactive visualisations of unified constraints on dark-matter models, based on published experimental and observational results.

 This repository contains the website pages and the underlying data used to render exclusion/constraint curves.
 New constraints can be added by submitting a Pull Request (PR) with the required data files and references.